dapr/quickstarts/jobs/python/http/README.md

 <!-- END_STEP -->

-2. Stop and clean up application processes using a new terminal window
+2. Stop and clean up application processes using a new terminal window.

 <!-- STEP
 name: Stop multi-app run